khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 Now all your tests will run with a consistent graphics device, assuming the code you are testing doesn't mutate the graphics environment.

-Note that if you're exclusively using ggplot2, [vdiffr](https://vdiffr.r-lib.org/) will manage the graphics device for you.
-You only need to manually manage your graphics device in cases like these where the code you are testing is invisibly using it to make decisions (like `plotly::ggplotly()` does with grid unit conversions).
+Note that if you're exclusively using ggplot2 and [vdiffr](https://vdiffr.r-lib.org/), none of this is necessary because vdiffr handles graphics device management automatically.
+The `plotly::ggplotly()` case is trickier: even though the final output is HTML rather than a graphics device, `ggplotly()` still queries the current graphics device to perform its grid unit conversions.
+This means you need to manage the device state manually whenever you're testing plotly output created by `ggplotly()`.

 ## Final Thoughts